-A. Measurable Project Tasks for FY 00 (May 1, 2000 to April 30, 2001)

-September 30: Submission of final report on APEX Component G, including at least two manuscripts for publication in the peer-reviewed scientific literature on field metabolic rates of adult kittiwakes.

-- December 30: Submission of manuscript on relationship of guillemot diets to reproductive energetics and productivity. - March 31: Submission of manuscript on relationship of kittiwake diets to reproductive energetics and productivity
+A. Measurable Project Tasks for FY 00 (May 1, 2000 to April 30, 2001) September 30: Submission of draft final report on APEX Component G, including three manuscripts for publication in the peer-reviewed scientific literature on field metabolic rates of adult kittiwakes.
+December 30: Submission of manuscript on relationship of guillemot diets to reproductive energetics and productivity.
+March 15: Submit FY 2001 DPD to Dr. Duffy.
+March 31: Submission of manuscript on relationship of kittiwake diets to reproductive energetics and productivity.

 Objective 1 has already been largely met and will be completed by April 2001, the end of FY 00.
 Objective 4 will be completed by September 2000.
-Objectives 2, 3, and 5 will be completed by April 2001, the end of FY 00.
+Objectives 2 and 3 will be completed by April 2001, the end of FY 00.
+Objective 5 will be completed by April 2002, the end FY 01.

-The final report for this component of APEX will be submitted by 30 September 2000.
-The anticipated completion of this project with the submission of the last manuscripts for publication in peer-reviewed scientific journals will be the end of

-FY 00, 30 April 2001.
-This will allow adequate time to complete data analysis and manuscript preparation with collaborators following the last field season in 1999 and the submission of the final report in September 2000.
+The draft final report for this component of APEX will be submitted by 30 September 2000.
+The anticipated completion of this project with the submission of the last manuscripts for publication in peer-reviewed scientific journals will be the end of FY 01, 30 April 2002.
+This will allow adequate time to complete data analysis and manuscript preparation with collaborators following the last field season in 1999 and the submission of the draft final report in September 2000.